ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Project Maintenance: The Two Crews Philosophy

 If you are shipping end-user software, your engineering team has to strike a balance between doing new work and handling support tickets that come in from active customers.
-Left unchecked, the need to handle support tickets can become a major distraction to the team, hurting efficiency, draining morale, and burning out your best people. ere are many right answers to solving this problem; the important thing is that you recognize its effect on your team and architect a solution to help them be productive and drive great customer outcomes.
+Left unchecked, the need to handle support tickets can become a major distraction to the team, hurting efficiency, draining morale, and burning out your best people.
+There are many right answers to solving this problem; the important thing is that you recognize its effect on your team and architect a solution to help them be productive and drive great customer outcomes.

 Microsoft has published a great article on this topic titled Building productive teams (ctohb.com/teams) describing what they call the two crews model.
 Thetwo crews model outlines a feature crew and a customer crew.